AnshX0/AnshX0/README.md

 - 🌱 I’m currently learning C, JAVA, HTML
 - 📫 How to reach me on Instagram: _anshu_0x, Discord: flixify___
 - 😄 Pronouns: Coder 💻😊
-- ⚡ Fun fact: You tell😐
+- ⚡ Fun fact: Hello World😐

 <!---
 AnshX0/AnshX0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.